War in Donbas: Government push into Donetsk and Luhansk cities

 After having retaken Sievierodonetsk, government forces fought insurgents around the neighbouring city of Lysychansk.
 An insurgent car bomb killed three soldiers during the fighting there.
 Grad rocket attacks were launched against government forces garrisoned at Vesela Hora, Kamysheve, and also Luhansk airport.
 The press centre for the government military operation said that situation remained "most complex" in the areas around "Donetsk city, Luhansk city, Krasnodon and Popasna".
-Government forces broke through the insurgent blockade around Donetsk airport on 23 July and then advanced into the northwestern corner of Donetsk city.

-Subsequently, the insurgents withdrew from many areas on the outskirts of the city, including Karlivka, Netailove, Pokrovsk Raion, Pervomaiske, and the area around Donetsk airport.
+Ukrainian forces broke through the insurgent blockade around Donetsk airport on 23 July and then advanced into the northwestern corner of Donetsk city.
+The insurgents withdrew from many areas on the outskirts of the city.
 Insurgent commander Igor Girkin said that this was done to fortify Donetsk city centre, and also to avoid being encircled by government forces.
 He also said that he did not expect a government incursion into Donetsk city centre.
 Meanwhile, clashes continued in Shakhtarsk Raion, along the border with Russia.
 Amidst the fighting, two Ukrainian Su-25 fighter jets that had been providing air support to ground forces near Dmytrivka were shot down by the insurgents.

-On July 24 government forces recaptured Lysychansk.
-On the same day, fighting raged around Horlivka.
+On 24 July government forces recaptured Lysychansk.
+The same day, fighting raged around Horlivka.
 Government forces launched air and artillery strikes on insurgents within the city, and clashes were fought all around it.
 One important bridge collapsed in the fighting, severing a critical route out of the city.
 People fled the violence in cars and on foot.
-Despite these advances by the Armed Forces, the border with Russia was not secured.
+Despite these advances by Ukrainian forces, the border with Russia was not secured.
 Izvaryne border post in Luhansk Oblast, which is controlled by the Army of the South-East, was reported to be the main entry point for weapons and reinforcements from Russia.
 Shelling began again in the Kyivskyi, Kirovskyi and Petrovskyi districts of Donetsk city.
 According to Donetsk city administration, 11 houses were damaged in Petrovsky, and at least one man was injured.
 The fighting continued overnight into 26 July, with explosions, shelling, and shooting heard across the city.